wp-plugins/500px-image-showcase-lite/README.txt

 Donate link:
 Tags: 500px, image, gallery, showcase, slider
 Requires at least: 2.9.0
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.1
-Version: 1.0
+Version: 1.1
 License: GPLv2 or later

 Image showcase from 500px photography community.

 == Description ==

 Image showcase from 500px photography community.
 This lite version of 500px Image Showcase does not include the full set of features that are available in the premium version.
-To see all the features available in the premium versions, check our [extensions website](http://extend.inceptive.gr/500px-image-showcase/ "Inceptive Extensions").
+To see all the features available in the premium versions, check our [extensions website](http://extend.inceptive.gr/500px-image-showcase/ "Inceptive Extensions")>.

+=== Shortcode ===

+The shortcode must have the form [500px feature="popular"].
+The arguments you can use are:

+* feature: popular, upcoming, editors, fresh_today, fresh_yesterday, fresh_week, user, user_favorites, user_friends, tag
+* username: if you chose user, user_favorites or user_friends as feature, you must set the username
+* tag: if you chose tag as feature, you must set the tag
+* num: the number of photos you want to show
+* caption: "on" for showing captions or "off" for not showing (default is "on")
+* post_or_page: "1" for showing only in posts and pages or "0" for showing everywhere (default is "1")

+=== Widget ===

+Go to Appearance -> Widgets and ".:: Inceptive: ::.&nbsp;500px Widget" in the sidebar you want.
+Set the options of the widget and you are ready!

 == Installation ==